| |

 venerable classic tube mics, but without any of the inherent noise or other uneven colourations.

-In addition, the circuitry and bias voltage make this an incredibly dynamic microphone without the
+voltage make this an incredibly dynamic microphone without the

 compression so often associated with the tube mics of the past..